Posted On06 Oct 2020

 What is the purpose of a cover letter?

 Different companies place different values on cover letters.
-Despite the fact, the cover letter remains a useful document for getting noticed.
-That said, there can be more than one purpose of cover letter.
+Despite this fact, the cover letter remains a useful document for getting noticed.
+That said, there can be more than one purpose of a cover letter.
 Get to know them to help you understand its value.

 To show that you’re ready, willing and able